Phillies–Pirates rivalry

-The Phillies–Pirates rivalry, also known as the P00P series, is a Major League Baseball (MLB) rivalry between the Philadelphia Phillies and Pittsburgh Pirates.
+The Phillies–Pirates rivalry, also known as the Keystone Series, is a Major League Baseball (MLB) rivalry between the Philadelphia Phillies and Pittsburgh Pirates.
 Both clubs are members of MLB's National League (NL); the Phillies are members of the NL East division, while the Pirates are members of the NL Central division.
 The rivalry was considered by some to be one of the best in the NL.
 The rivalry started when the Pittsburgh Pirates entered NL play in their fifth season of 1887, four years after the Phillies.